In this post, we'll cover the very basics of working with Python and

 using pip

-and create our virtual
+create our virtual environment.

 $ pip3 install virtualenv